Children’s Savings Accounts (CSAs)

 The National League of Cities Institute for Youth, Education, and Families launched a City-Led Children’s Savings Account Peer Network in summer 2016.
 The Peer Network currently includes 13 municipalities focused on designing and launching a CSA program, including Boston, MA; Chelsea, MA; Durham, NC; Garden City, MI; Louisville, KY; Los Angeles, CA; Milwaukee, WI; Oakland, CA; Ogden, UT; Pittsburgh, PA; Plainfield, NJ; San Francisco, CA; and St. Louis, MO.
 Cities will participate in quarterly calls on topics such as post-secondary success linkages, CSA funding strategies, building effective city-wide financial inclusion systems, and designing CSA program evaluation and metrics.

-NEW - Boston Fed partners with Brandeis University for case study on rapid growth and innovation in CSA policy and practice
+Boston Fed partners with Brandeis University for case study on rapid growth and innovation in CSA policy and practice

 Children's savings accounts (CSAs)—savings accounts established for children early in life (or at birth) to help them meet the costs of postsecondary education—are becoming increasingly popular among state and municipal policymakers, researchers, philanthropic organizations, and community development professionals alike.
 According to the Corporation for Enterprise Development (CFED), by the end of 2016, 313,000 children in 29 states had CSAs and this number continues to grow.